CoffeGlory/TCSS-435-Castle/README.md

 # TCSS-435-Castle
-This is our team repository for assignment 1

-This program is Lunar-Landing simulator with environment suppport from Gymnasium Box2D.
+This program is a python based Lunar-Landing simulator with environment suppport from Gymnasium Box2D for TCSS435.
+It is a pracitse program of machine learning using Deep Q-learning with an extension of Double DQN.

+The program starts by normal run on main.py

+Authors:
+  TCSS435 Castle team.